-Regions can apply to join the next MIT REAP Cohort at any point during the year.
-A new cohort of up to six regions starts every January.
+Regions can apply to join the next MIT REAP Global Cohort at any point during the year.
+A new cohort of up to six regions launches each year.

 Each REAP Team consists of up to 12 team members.
 The acceptance of regional teams into MIT REAP is evaluated based on the strength and commitment of the Champion and ability to engage core team members across the stakeholder groups.
 All team members must also speak English fluently to participate in the workshops.

 These stakeholders should be decision-makers of executive level, and have the ability to influence the creation of policy and programs in their own sector, and they should bring an intimate understanding of the current ecosystem and its challenges from their perspectives.
 With participation comes responsibility.
 Each Team member will take on the responsibility of representing the interests of their sector, identifying opportunities, and working to build support in their sector to execute on various elements of their regional REAP Team strategy.

 Participation in MIT REAP is contingent on paying the MIT REAP tuition fee.
 Tuition may be funded by the Champion Organization and/or sourced from other partners, though our experience has been that Teams are most effective when most, if not all, partners are financially involved.
 Teams will typically split the payment amongst all partner organizations on the REAP Team.